PyLadiesGermany/pycon-it-2025-workshop/README.md

 # In a new terminal window from the root of the repository
 # Make sure the app is not already running elsewhere!!
 make dev

-# Now visit your app's page, if it will not load, you need to go back to the terminal and enter your password to allow codecarbon to track your machines hardware
 ```

+Visit your app's page http://localhost:8001/predict, if it will not load, you need to go back to the terminal and enter your password to allow codecarbon to track your machines hardware.
+Try putting in an activity such as `driving 10 hours` and click `Predict`.
+You will see the predicted category and it's probability.

-Refresh the page a couple of times, you will see the logs for your metrics and a new file `emissions.csv`has been created.
-One thing you will notice is that this slows down the application, this is because the `track_emissions` decorator is running a separate process to track the emissions of the function.
+Refresh the page a couple of times, you will see the logs for your metrics and a new file `emissions.csv`has been created inside the `app` directory.
+One thing you may notice is that this slows down the application, this is because the `track_emissions` decorator is running a separate process to track the emissions of the function.
 This is not ideal for production, but it is useful for development and testing.
+TODO: check why its slow

 ### Visualizing our metrics with Codecarbon